mo-sangha/book/chapters/nature-as-awareness.typ

 mental formations, the body and environment.
 So one is introduced to an alternative, a silver lining which is pure present within all of reality.
-These states of consciousness can be compared to ice drifting on the waters of awareness, being more dense, they are none other than awareness (cognition, rigpa, vidya, etc.).
+These states of consciousness can be compared to ice drifting on the waters of awareness, being more contracted, they are none other than awareness (cognition, rigpa, vidya, etc.).

 In the next section are several ways one is introduced to the nature of mind.